ipatalas/vscode-sprint-planner/README.md

 ## Disclaimer

 This is a very early stage of development so please don't expect everything to work.
-Some stuff is hardcoded for now like the Activity under which the tasks are created.
-It's always `Development` now.
+~~Some stuff is hardcoded for now like the Activity under which the tasks are created.
+It's always `Development` now.~~ (no longer true, see below)
 Additionally you should not publish your tasks partially just to update them later.
 They will get duplicated since it's always _Push All_ now.

 ## Usage